Editor's choice: Upgrade personal loans

 To qualify for a loan, you must be the homeowner, currently occupy the house and have a household income of less than 50% of the median income in your area.
 If you’re over 62 years old, you’re also eligible for a grant.
 You can get started on your application by contacting your local USDA office.

 Some lenders offer loans specifically for replacing or repairing a septic tank.
-You can often find these through nonprofit lenders like Craft3 in the Pacific Northwest, which offers APRs close to 2% and flexible repayment terms.
+You can often find these through nonprofit lenders like Craft3 in the Pacific Northwest, which offers APRs close to 2.5% depending on how much you borrow and your location.
+Plus its loans come with flexible repayment terms.
 Your home and septic tank might need to meet certain requirements to qualify.

 Since nonprofits tend to serve one community, you might have better luck finding one through your local housing department, USDA office or Department of Environmental Conservation.

-Home equity loans and lines of credit (HELOCs) are one of the most popular ways to fund home improvements, including repairing or replacing a septic tank.
+Home equity lines of credit (HELOCs) and loans are two of the most popular ways to fund home improvements, including repairing or replacing a septic tank.
 Also known as a second mortgage, a home equity loan involves borrowing against the amount you own in your home.

-Backing your loan with your house can help you qualify for more competitive rates and terms than an unsecured personal loan, though you risk losing your home if you can’t pay it back.
+Backing your loan or line of credit with your house can help you qualify for more competitive rates and terms than an unsecured personal loan, though you risk losing your home if you can’t pay it back.

 Some septic companies offer financing plans for their services so you don’t have to pay it off all at once — many through third-party lenders like GreenSky.
 Others offer a combination of loans and same-as-cash financing.